Wildlife

 Striped Whipsnake, Coluber taeniatus.

-The Striped Whipsnake (Coluber taeniatus) is a nonvenomous slender desert hunter.
-Primarily inhabits Arizona’s northern plateaus and central mountains.
-Adults are long and slender, reaching up to 1,652 mm (65 inches) in total length.
+Striped Whipsnake (Coluber taeniatus) is a slender hunter of the northern plateaus and central mountains.
+Adults reach up to 1,652 mm (65 inches).

 Key detailWhat to look for